 You can add up to four paths by clicking Add Path and an optional control group by checking Add a Control Group.
 Using the percentage boxes for each path, you can specify the percentage of the audience that should go to each path and the control group.
 The provided percentages must add up to 100% to proceed.
 If you want to quickly set all the available paths (and control) to the same percentage, click Distribute Paths Evenly.

 You can also choose whether users in the control group should continue down the Canvas or exit after the conversion tracking window for the Control Group Behavior.
-Optionally, you can add a description to explain to others what this Experiment Paths Step intends to test or include additional information that might be helpful to note.
+Optionally, you can add a description to explain to others what this Experiment Paths intends to test or include additional information that might be helpful to note.

 If Canvas re-eligibility is enabled, users who enter the Canvas and go down a randomly chosen path will go down the same path again if they become re-eligible and re-enter the Canvas.
 This maintains the validity of the experiment and associated analytics.

-Step 2: Select how long to track conversions
+Step 3: Select how long to track conversions

-Step 3: Create paths
+Step 4: Create paths

 Lastly, you must build your downstream paths.
 Select Done and return to the Canvas builder.
 Click the plus button under each path to begin creating journeys using the usual Canvas tools as you see fit, and launch the Canvas when you are ready.

 Keep in mind that paths and their downstream steps cannot be removed from a Canvas once created.
 However, once launched, you can modify the audience distribution across paths as you see fit.
 For example, if a day after launching a Canvas, you conclude that one path is superior to the rest based on the analytics, you can set that path to 100% and the others to 0%.
-Or, depending on your need, you can continue sending users down multiple paths.
+Or, depending on your needs, you can continue sending users down multiple paths.

-Each path will display statistics in the Canvas Analytics view, just like any Canvas step.
-Additionally, clicking on the Experiment Paths Step from Canvas Analytics will open a detailed tableidentical to the Analyze Variants tab to compare detailed performance and conversion statistics across paths.
+From the Canvas Analytics page, click the Experiment Path to open a detailed table identical to the Analyze Variants tab to compare detailed performance and conversion statistics across paths.
 You can also export the table via CSV and compare percent changes for metrics of interest relative to the path or control you select.